solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 - `@recipes`: Invert `@` suppression and instead only print commands with `@`.
 - `[confirm]`: Ask user y/n input before proceeding.

-That's a pretty nice project interface if you ask me.
+That's a pretty neat build system if you ask me.
 No fuss, just do the thing I want to do, get on with the day, that's all.
 I also like how strings are clearly strings, denoted by quotation.

 Usage is the same as the Makefile, *just* replace `make` with `just`.
 If we don't know the recipe,